MauroAbidalCarrer/diary_and_notes/objectives.md

             -  Use free adversarial training?
             -  Use EMA of model
       - meta:
             -  use with top public score notebook
             -  read top public score notebook to try and recreate the weight search process.
+            - Search for other preprocessing steps.

 ### By priorty: